carmenbianca/report-liferay/report.md

 ### Happenstance

-This section on reflection on happenstance is the personal contrasted by the professional in the next section.
+This section on reflection on happenstance is the personal contrasted by the professional in the section on competencies.
 Various things occurred during the internship that merit reflecting on that are not immediately professionally relevant.

 #### Coronavirus